How to troubleshoot importing errors

 - Re-save your file as a .csv file, just in case… by going to Save as.

-For users on the EU operating system, unfortunately you will have to modify the .csv file in notepad, to change the separator from semi-colon to comma.
+For users on the EU or French Canadian operating system, unfortunately, you will have to modify the .csv file in Notepad to change the separator from semi-colon to comma.

 - Right-click on your Excel file and click Open With.
 Choose Notepad to open your file in notepad.